Si Satchanalai Historical Park: Wat Khok Singkharam

 Wat Khok Singkharam (วัดโคกสิงคาราม) is an ancient temple built during late Sukhothai to early Ayutthaya.
+Vickery took it for an early 17th-century construction.
 The temple is facing east and has rectangular layout.
 The northern, eastern and western walls of the temple are made from laterite.
 The southern wall of the temple is the old town wall of Chaliang.
 There is an early Ayutthayan 6-roomed laterite vihara.
 Behind the vihara are three Sukhothai stupas on a single pedestal, originally separate but later connected.